 Stalking red deer is a valuable activity for business on estates across much of the Highlands.
 However, without natural predators, populations of deer are too high in many parts of Scotland, causing significant damage to the environment, especially to native woodlands and peatlands, by too much browsing and trampling.
 They can also cause motor accidents when they stray on to roads.

 Effective deer management is therefore essential to keep populations at a sustainable level and reduce their impact.
+This is particularly important given the crucial role that peat and woodlands can play in tackling climate change.
 The usual method for keeping deer away from new woodland planting, or from grouse moors where it is believed they can bring infected ticks which affect the birds, is to use fencing.

 Gates should be provided at intervals, and especially where paths cross the fence, but we have particular concerns over the growing use of electrified fencing.
 This forms an impassable barrier to access and can only be crossed at a fixed crossing point.
 There should be signs on deer fencing indicating the location of the nearest crossing point, fixed to the fence at regular intervals, and on electric fencing these crossing points should be at least every 500 metres.